-Table 1 shows the number of farms, flocks and birds tested in 2018.
-Besides the surveillance programme, samples taken for diagnostic purposes and the control of imported poultry were also screened for antibodies against ILT and ART.
+Table 1 shows the number of farms, flocks and birds tested in 2019.
+Besides the surveillance programme, samples taken on suspicion of disease and for the control of imported poultry were also screened for antibodies against ILT and ART.
+Results from these analyses are not included in this report.

 Antibodies against ILT are detected regularly in samples from hobby poultry flocks.
-Because registration of hobby flocks in Norway is optional, the exact number and location of the Norwegian hobby poultry population is not known, which makes systematic disease surveillance impossible.
+Because registration of hobby flocks in Norway is optional, the exact number and location of the Norwegian hobby poultry population is not known.
+Therefore, systematic disease surveillance of hobby flocks is impossible.
 It is thus of major importance that commercial poultry flocks are kept strictly isolated from hobby poultry flocks.

-All commercial flocks sampled in the surveillance program in 2018 were negative for antibodies against ILTV and aMPV.
+All commercial flocks sampled in the surveillance programs in 2019 were negative for antibodies against ILTV and aMPV.

 Table1.
-Number of farms, flocks and birds tested in the surveillance programmes for infectious laryngotracheitis (ILT) in chickens and avian rhinotracheitis (ART) in turkeys in 2018.
+Number of farms, flocks and birds tested in the surveillance programmes for infectious laryngotracheitis (ILT) in chickens and avian rhinotracheitis (ART) in turkeys in 2019.

-Discaso production line Total numbers tested Flocks with
+Disease - production line Total numbers tested Flocks with seropositive

 Disease - production line Farms Flocks Birds samples

-ILT - Broilers 51 60 1800 0
+ILT - Broilers 60 68 2 035 0

-ILT - Layers 20 23 690 0
+ILT - Layers 8 9 270 0

-ART - Turkey 40 45 1350 0
+ART - Turkey 39 49 1 448 0